How to Submit a Manuscript to a Publisher In 5 Simple Steps

 Now, you’ve done your research and have a strong sense of the industry, maybe even a few agents’ or publishers’ names floating around in your head.
 What comes next?

 2. Develop a plan to track manuscript submissions

 If you haven’t already, now’s the time to begin putting together your longlist: a collection of all the agents and publishers you think would be good matches for your manuscript.

 As the name implies, your longlist doesn’t need to be too selective.
 Feel free to record every agent and publisher who piques your interest; better to start with a wide range of options and narrow it down later than to nitpick now and end up with zero realistic prospects.

 Keep track of relevant details as you go.
 This should include links to their websites, notes on why each prospect intrigued you (e.g. “they represent authors similar to me”) and guidelines on how to submit a manuscript to them.
 I am a big fan of using a spreadsheet for this process to keep my notes organized, and because it can easily evolve to eventually track your submissions and responses.

 Putting your longlist in a spreadsheet also makes it easier to sort in approximate order of priority, which is what you’ll need to do next.
-For this, you may want to come up with some kind of rating system, which you can record in an additional column and use to sort your list.
+You may want to come up with a rating system, which you can record in an additional column and use to sort your list.
 Like so: